A-Lee92/Hand-Tracker/README.md

 1. OpenCV
 2. MediaPipe

-To install OpenCV:
-    - pip install opencv-python
+To install OpenCV: pip install opencv-python

-To install MediaPipe
-    - pip install mediapipe --user
+To install MediaPipe: pip install mediapipe --user

 ## Usage

-To run the program you will need to run the following command:
+To run the program you will need to run the following command: python main.py
-    - python main.py

 The program will use the first webcam plugged into your device